Solving the all pairs shortest path problem after minor update of a large dense graph: Testing of the algorithms

 In Experiment \RNum{3}, we test warm-start calculation of the shortest path between two nodes, based on the known APSP matrix and Theorem \ref{theorem_spd_4}.
 And compared with cold-start calculation of the shortest path by Dijkstra's algorithm.

-In the experiment, we test calculating the shortest path between two nodes, on a complete graph of 1,000 nodes, by warm-start and cold-start calculation separately.
+Other settings of the experiment are similar to Experiment \RNum{1} and \RNum{2}.
+In the experiment, we test calculating the shortest path between two nodes, on complete graphs of different sizes, by warm-start and cold-start calculation separately.
 Each method is repeated 1,000 times.
-The result shows a warm-start calculation only needs 0.006 of the time of a cold-start calculation.
-That means we can save 99.4\% of calculation time if using warm-start calculation.
+The result shows a warm-start calculation only needs 0.01 of the time of a cold-start calculation on average.
+That means we can save 99\% of calculation time if using warm-start calculation.